BUStools/BUStools.github.io/source.md

 ---
 {% include JB/setup %}

 The __bustools__ GitHub repository is https://github.com/BUStools/bustools.
-Currently, __bustools__ can be built on Linux and Mac.
+Currently, __bustools__ can be built on Linux, Mac, Rock64 (ARM) and Windows.
 If building on Mac, we suggest using a package manager such as [Homebrew](http://brew.sh) to download dependencies.
 Homebrew is easily installed by copying and pasting the command below at a terminal prompt:

 `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`